ArLi

 As a screen composer, Arli has worked on a wide range of films, including Sam Kelly's gang movie 'Savage', winning the 2021 APRA Best Original Music in a Feature Film Award.

-Originally from Israel, Arli was a member of the groundbreaking Whiteflag Project, a pioneering crossover band uniting Palestinian and Israeli musicians.
+Originally from Israel, Arli was a member of the pioneering cross-cultural Whiteflag Project, a band uniting Palestinian and Israeli musicians.
 Under the mentorship of platinum-selling English record producer Mark Smulian, he was urged to 'find the back door of the electric guitar sound', which marked the beginning of Arli’s journey in developing his sonic identity.

-In 2009, Arli moved to Aotearoa New Zealand, where he continued to develop his innovative approach to music and began exploring the synergy between composition and visual storytelling.
+In 2009, Arli moved to New Zealand, where he continued to develop his innovative approach to music and began exploring the synergy between composition and visual storytelling